Honed Absolute Black Granite

-Such spots are actually the result of an unrelated issues called "etching".
+Such spots are actually the result of an unrelated issue called "etching".
 This is a corrosive chemical process leaving dullish, white spots. (more on this below).
 2. Not all slabs labeled "Absolute Black" are true AB granite slabs.

-An unfortunate fact about the natural stone industry, is that it is unregulated, so quarries and slab dealers around the world can name their stone whatever they like.
+An unfortunate fact about the natural stone industry is that it is unregulated, so quarries and slab dealers around the world can name their stone whatever they like.
 "Black" is such a popular granite countertop color

 and (true) "Absolute Black" has such a stellar reputation as one of the most low-maintenance, bullet-proof stones available that shady dealers can make a lot more money selling their "black-colored" granite as "Absolute Black".

 Many stones are named by the specific quarry they originate from.
-However, there is such a wide variety of granite colors and patterns (many very similar) coming from various countries that often a slab is given a name of it's closest relative.
+However, there is such a wide variety of granite colors and patterns (many very similar) coming from various countries that often a slab is given a name of the closest relative.
 Mis-naming or rather flexible naming

 is common.
-In general this isn't really a fraudulent practice.
+In general, this isn't really a fraudulent practice.

 And like family, many members will bear a resemblance, but noticeably distinct.
 So, a Juparana Classico sitting in a warehouse in Miami will often look different (possibly a lot) than one in Dallas.

-Actually you'll see considerable variance among slabs of the same name in the same warehouse.
+Actually, you'll see considerable variance among slabs of the same name in the same warehouse.
 You can never really buy granite countertops by name

 or sample for these reasons.
 You need to view and pick actual slabs regardless of name.
 The trouble surrounding the name "Absolute Black"